paulhamsh/SparkIO/README.md

 You don't need both classes in a program - if you only want to talk to the amp just you only need SparkIO.

-Both classes allow creation with a boolean parameter - true allows passthru of all messages between app and amp whilst also processing them, false will block these messages so that all messages need to be processed in the ```loop()```
+Both classes need to be created with a boolean parameter - true allows passthru of all messages between app and amp whilst also processing them, false will block these messages so that all messages need to be processed in the ```loop()```

 To use create an instance of the class and a variables for the commnand, a preset and a message, then in ```loop()``` call the async processing part ```process()``` and then retrieve the messages with ```get_message()```.